devlead/debian-cake/README.md

-# Cake Fedora Docker image
+# Cake Debian Docker image

-A docker image based on Fedora 28 with Cake, Mono and .NET Core pre-installed
+A docker image based on Debian stretch with Cake, Mono and .NET Core pre-installed